JonatasFontele/Ordena-o-de-Dados/README.md

 |Best Case|O(n)|O(n²)|O(n)|O(n)|O(nlogn)|O(nlogn)|O(nlogn)|O(n)|

 __Insertion Sort:__ Traverses the vector from left to right, leaving smaller values sorted to the left.

 __Selection Sort:__ Find the smallest value and place it in the first position, then the second value in the second position, and so on until all is sorted.

+__Bubble Sort:__ Traverses the vector several times comparing 2 to 2 elements.
+If it is not ordered, it performs the exchange and restarts the loop.